jeshuaerickson/holidayhack2020/README.md

 Lessons Learned |
 --------------- |
-You might think that a password or source code for an application is unavailable to you, but sometimes it is.
+You might think that a password or source code for an application is not available to you, but sometimes it is.
 You can actually extract files from executables and find interesting artifacts in the process.|

 # Objective 4: Operate the Santavator